ajayarunachalam/vision-transformer-demo/README.md

 # vision-transformer-demo - Pytorch
-Designing, Implementing &amp; Deploying Transformer Deep Learning Network Architecture for computer vision tasks - Automated Classification of COVID-19 in lung CT scans with Transformer Network Architecture.
+Designing, Implementing &amp; Deploying Transformer Deep Learning Network Architecture for computer vision tasks - Automated Classification of COVID-19 in lung CT scans with Transformer Network Architecture with only a single transformer encoder.

 Reference for Medium & Towards Data Science Article.